skypjack/entt/README.md

     auto registry = entt::StandardRegistry<std::uint16_t, Components...>{args...};
     ```

-  That is, you must provide the whole list of components to be registered with the default registry **and** the desired type for the entities.<br/>
+  That is, you must provide the whole list of components to be registered with the default registry **and** the desired type for the entities.
 Note that the default type is `std::uint32_t`, that is larger enough for almost all the games but also too big for the most of the games.

 * By using your own pool: